armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

 Solution:

 This may be due to an incorrect container name for a service in the init container patch.
 Verify that the `patchesStrategicMerge` for each service is accurate when configuring [Docker image as init container](#docker-image-as-init-container).

+**UI not loading after you enable Policy Engine**

+Problem:

+This may be due to an SSL exception.

+Solution:

+Open your browser's console and see if there are SSL exceptions.
+If there are, check what the `baseUrl` value for the OPA server is in either `profiles/spinnaker-local.yml` (Halyard deployments) or your operator config.
+Specifically, using HTTPS for an HTTP server can cause SSL exceptions.

 ## Release notes